 - Gender – ARMD is more common in females

 Controllable risk factors

-- Nutrition – A diet high in lutein and omega-3 fatty acids found in fish can reduce the risk of ARMD.
+- Poor Nutrition – a diet high in lutein and omega-3 fatty acids can reduce the risk of ARMD

 - Excessive UV Exposure